kcmv/colabo/src/frontend/dev_puzzles/knalledge/knalledge_view_enginee/README.md

 - go inside inner classes of knalledge.Map (MapLayout, ...) and check
   - what services that might not be availalbe they crash on
   - are there any NG1 service that we really need?
+- fine tune
+  - remove timeouts for initialization
+  - se on which hooks what can be run
+    - for example accessing db and backend and generating data can be done earlier, but accessing DOM elements should be done in ngAfterViewInit() or afterwards, etc
+    - providin a reference for the
+- when migration is finished
+  - migrate from ng1 into ng2 directive
+  - remove
+    - directives/knalledgeMap.js
+    - partials/knalledgeMap.tpl.html